-- 4.23 Whilst the housing figures are being examined in light of the Government's stated intention to revoke Regional Spatial Strategies, the housing figures set out in the East Midlands Regional Plan are evidence based and provide the most up to date indication of housing need for the area.
-They, therefore, remain the key figures for assessing housing growth until such time as any revised ones have been adopted as part of the Core Strategy.
-It is evident that notwithstanding the overall level of housing required in the High Peak area, there remains a need to identify additional sites.
-Furthermore, the reuse of previously developed land will continue to form an important basis of meeting the needs across the area. - 4.24 The old industrial sites, particularly those which are vacant and derelict, provide an important resource within High Peak which can be utilised for the delivery of housing in addition to commercial floorspace.
-The industrial legacy sites such as the Kingspan Works are clearly unsuitable for modern business, as evidenced by its long term vacancy.
-The draft Joint Core Strategy sought to identify the approach which should be adopted to the identification of housing sites within the Glossop area.
+- 4.26 The application site contains derelict, vacant industrial floorspace and is a legacy of the area's past.
+The framework continues to promote the reuse of brownfield land to accommodate growth and development.
+It also specifically seeks to prevent the unnecessary protection of commercial land from alternative uses.
+Given these other relevant policies set out in the Framework, it is evident that the redevelopment of the Kingspan Works as proposed fully accords with national planning policies.
+The industrial legacy sites such as the application site are clearly unsuitable for modern business, as evidenced by its long term vacancy.
+It is therefore clear that the regeneration of this site, as proposed, would represent a sustainable form of development on a derelict brownfield site.
+This fully accords with the latest national planning policies. - 4.27 The draft Joint Core Strategy has not progressed to adoption, however, its policies did seek to identify the approach which should be adopted to the identification of housing sites within the Glossop area.
 There was a clear desire within this document of the use of previously developed land to assist in meeting the housing requirements.
-The application site was specifically identified within the draft Joint Core Strategy as being one of the most appropriate locations for housing development as part of a mixed use scheme. - 4.25 There remains an ongoing requirement for the identification of deliverable housing sites across the High Peak area.
-The emerging approach set out in the draft Joint Core Strategy document promotes the use of industrial legacy sites and specifically the Charlestown Works to assist in meeting these housing needs.
+The application site was specifically identified within the draft Joint Core Strategy as being one of the most appropriate locations for housing development as part of a mixed use scheme. - 4.28 There remains an ongoing requirement for the identification of deliverable housing sites across the High Peak area.
+The emerging approach set out in the draft Joint Core Strategy document promotes the use of industrial legacy sites and specifically the Kingspan Works to assist in meeting these housing needs.
 The application proposals would, therefore, support the delivery of housing in a sustainable manner, reusing previously developed land and significantly enhancing a key entrance to the town.
-The provision of housing on the site, therefore, contributes to meeting the housing needs of the area in an appropriate manner which is supported by both established national guidance and also emerging local policies. - 4.26 The current application does not cover the whole of the wider commercial site and is restricted due to land ownership.
+The provision of housing on the site, therefore, contributes to meeting the housing needs of the area in an appropriate manner which is supported by both established national guidance and also emerging local policies. - 4.29 The current application does not cover the whole of the wider commercial site and is restricted due to land ownership.
 Approval of the current planning application will, however, provide a catalyst to the wider redevelopment potential.
 The application scheme specifically includes a mix of uses and does not seek to simply promote a solely residential scheme for the site and therefore, cherry pick the value.
 The scheme includes the provision of a genuine mix of uses.
-In particular there would be a level of commercial floorspace that would generate a significant number of jobs, similar in intensity to the established industrial use of across the entire application site.
+In particular, there would be a level of commercial floorspace that would generate a significant number of jobs, similar in intensity to the established industrial use across the entire application site.
 Therefore, the proposals seek to strike a reasonable balance between the creation of jobs and the need for a viable scheme.
-Kick starting the wider regeneration potentially represents considerable bonus to the proposals and will assist in delivering benefits beyond the site.
+Kick starting the wider regeneration potentially represents a considerable bonus to the proposals and will assist in delivering benefits beyond the site.